Hero

 Summary

-Pirsch is a server-side, cookieless, privacy-focused web analytics solution built in Go.
+Pirsch is a server-side, cookieless, privacy-focused web analytics tool built in Go.
 It generates anonymized visitor fingerprints, works even with ad blockers, and is GDPR, CCPA, and PECR compliant.
-The server-side approach means the tracking isn't affected by client-side blockers — a unique advantage.
+Because tracking is server-side, client-side blockers don't affect it.

 Pricing